IBM/deploy-graph-db-container/README.md

   * In the OrientDB dashboard, click on the cloud import button (next to *New DB*).
   * Specify username (root) and password (same as the value specified in password.txt).
-  * Scroll down to *MovieRatings* database and click on import button.
+  * Scroll down to *MovieRatings* database and click on download button.

     This will import a database containing Movies classified by Genre and Ratings by Users, created by MovieLens (movielens.org).